Andrew Whiten: Research

 Whiten is a pioneer in the study of cultural evolution in chimpanzees and other primates, studying them for decades.
-He has demonstrated the existent of traditions in primate culture in areas such as foraging, tool use and courtship.
+He has demonstrated the existence of traditions in primate culture in areas such as foraging, tool use and courtship.
 He has also shown that it is possible to introduce new traditions, by teaching primates in different groups different methods for getting a treat from a box.
 The first two chimps taught others, who almost always learned the method used first in their group.
 In another study, vervet monkeys which had learned to avoid grains of corn of a particular color (flavored by a bitter taste) relearned their color preferences for food once they became part of another group with different preferences.

-Such “transmission chain” studies have shown cultural learning between individuals in at least 20 different species.
+Such transmission chain studies have shown cultural learning between individuals in at least 20 different species.
 The ability to learn from others is particularly important for adaptability under changing conditions such as climate change.